How to Download YouTube Shorts on Any Device

 YouTube Shorts are uploaded at up to 1080x1920 (vertical 1080p).
 The actual quality depends on what the creator uploaded and YouTube's own compression.

-• Audio: MP3 format, 128-256kbps depending on the source.
+• Audio (ReelGrab): MP3 format, 128-256kbps depending on the source.
 File sizes are typically 200KB-1MB for a 60-second Short.

 Legal Considerations